Duke Supplemental Essays 2026-27 – Prompts and Advice

 In addition to the pure research element, a lot of the time and skill required to create a stellar Duke essay will involve explaining why Duke’s opportunities are a great fit for your distinct values, talents, aims, proficiencies, and future goals.

-Duke Supplemental Essay #2 (Optional)
+Duke Supplemental Essay #3 (Optional)

 We want to emphasize that the following questions are optional.
-We invite you to answer one of the four if you believe that doing so will add something meaningful that is not already addressed elsewhere in your application.
+We invite you to answer one of the three if you believe that doing so will add something meaningful that is not already addressed elsewhere in your application.
 (250 word limit)

-1) We believe a wide range of viewpoints and experiences is essential to maintaining Duke’s vibrant living and learning community.
+We believe a wide range of viewpoints and experiences is essential to maintaining Duke’s vibrant living and learning community.
 Please share anything in this context that might help us better understand you and your potential contributions to Duke.

 Take note of the wide-open nature of this prompt.
 You are essentially invited to talk about any of the following topics:

-1. A perspective you hold
+• A perspective you hold

-2. An experience you had
+• An experience you had

-3. A community you belong to
+• A community you belong to

-4. Your cultural background
+• Your cultural background

-5. Your family background
+• Your family background

-2) Meaningful dialogue often involves respectful disagreement.
+Meaningful dialogue often involves respectful disagreement.
 Provide an example of a difference of opinion you’ve had with someone you care about.
 What did you learn from it?

 The U.S. presently finds itself in an extreme state of polarization.
 There seems to be little agreement even as to what constitutes “truth” or “facts.”
 Within this divided world, it can be hard for individuals with competing viewpoints to engage in civil and productive dialogue.

-3) What’s the last thing that you’ve been really excited about?
+What’s the last thing that you’ve been really excited about?

 Firstly, note that Duke specifies “the last thing.”
-Accordingly, you’ll want to choose a pretty recent experience—something within the last six months to a year.
+Accordingly, you’ll want to choose a pretty recent experience, something within the last six months to a year.
 (If you have to dig back to middle school, you probably want to avoid answering this one.)

 The experience you choose can be formal or informal as long as it showcases genuine passion.
-Whether you write about performing at a community jazz festival, your aerospace engineering internship, or the short story collection you recently finished, use this opportunity to dig into why your chosen experience resonates with, fascinates, and/or inspires you.
+Whether you write about performing at a community jazz festival, your aerospace engineering internship, or the short story collection you recently finished, use this opportunity to dig into why your chosen experience resonates with, fascinates, or inspires you.
 The admissions reader should emerge from reading this essay with the sense that you are a sincerely curious and energetic young person with a strong drive.

 How important are the Duke supplemental essays?